cockroachdb/docs/src/current/v23.2/cockroachdb-feature-availability.md

 Phase                            | Definition | Accessibility
 ---------------------------------+------------+-------------
-Private preview                  | Feature is available to select customers and not publicly documented. | Invite-only Limited access                   | Feature is not yet available widely or publicly documented due to the current state of limitations and/or capabilities that may change or be added based on feedback. | Opt-in </br>Contact your Cockroach Labs account team.
+Private preview                  | Feature is available to select customers and not publicly documented. | Invite-only Limited access                   | Feature is publicly documented but not yet available widely due to the current state of limitations and/or capabilities that may change or be added based on feedback. | Opt-in </br>Contact your Cockroach Labs account team.
 [Preview](#features-in-preview)  | Feature is publicly available and documented.
 This feature may have limitations and/or capabilities that may change or be added based on feedback. | Public
 General availability (GA)        | Feature is publicly available and documented. | Public